cjus/xprocess/README.md

 # XProcess

-An external process shell which uses events to communicate with its invoker.
+An external process wrapper which uses events to communicate with its invoker.

 ## Sample usage